Nouveau-Printemps/federated-webring/fediring-protocol.md

 `url` is the URL of the website.
 It must be a valid HTTP URL (e.g., `https://example.org/`) `description` is the description of the website.
 `type` is type of the website (e.g., blog, portfolio...).
 Each type must be separated by one space and must be in lowercase.

+#### Random website

+You can get a random website with the endpoint `/api/site-random`.

+#### Information about a website

+You can get every information about a website with its name or its URL with the endpoint `/api/site`.
+You have to set the parameter `url` with the URL or `name` with its name. e.g., `/api/site?url=https://example.org/`

+If the website is not found, the server send a 404.
+If the request is mal formed (`url` or `name` is not set), the server send a 400.